ff6347/gestalten-in-code/projects/find-your-way/index.md

 ![](./assets/images/algo-4.png)

-I choose one specific draw, which gave me the idea for creating more visual depth and a percentage of circles, instead of a defined number of circle.
+The choice was focused one specific draw, which gave the idea for creating more visual depth and a percentage of circles, instead of a defined number of circle.